 How does he do this?
 With just her hairpin and letting her hair lose.
 He even used the magic hairpin to open a jammed car door!
 I think that is the precise point in my puberty when I realized that long, loose hair has magical powers.
 I also clearly remember registering that one amongst the four girls was very comfortable with her tom boyishness and so was the older Falguni, who appeared in the video as a singer-narrator.

 I related to Falguni’s song-videos but wasn’t sure how.
 The music was fun of course, but it made me feel something inexplicable.

 Now when I look back I am surprised how I did not see the queer happening, like practically all over!
-Perhaps it was because I did not acknowledge and accept that I was queer that time.
+Perhaps it was because I did not acknowledge and accept that I was queer at that time.
 I did not even know the word and could not concretely comprehend the idea.
-But I knew the feeling that seemed to be present in some unsaid way in the videos and related with it.
+But I knew the feeling that seemed to be present in some unsaid way in the videos and related to it.

-After the first video the tomboyish girl did not return.
+After the first video, the tomboyish girl did not return.
 But Falguni was a constant in every video and her presence became stronger.
 All the videos have the same logic.

 There is a heroine, with pals, who is super femme.
 Falguni plays the hero not in the sense of being the romantic lead opposite the heroine, but definitely the saviour in disguise, replacing the hairpin-wielding hero of the first video, as sound mixer, dance teacher or a (queer) fairy godmother to a (queer) Cinderella.

 She always rescues the damsel in distress.
 Be it helping select an outfit to impress a lover, or getting over loneliness, or just arranging some help.
 Sneakily the male lead never really gets enough screen time, he is just kind of kept there for name’s sake.
 And shots of the couple together are always followed by shots of Falguni, so you always remember who the real hero is.